What are the requirements to participate in this program?

 Is there a holiday break during the academic year?

-The GLP follows a western schedule by ending classes before Christmas in December with summer vacation during the month of August.
-There is no holiday break during each semester but 1-year exchange students will have time to travel or complete an internship during our Fall vacation - 3 months in January, February and March.
+The schedule for international students follows a western schedule by ending classes before Christmas in December with Summer vacation during the month of August.
+There is no holiday break during each semester but 1-year exchange students will have time to travel or complete an internship during our Spring vacation - 3 months in January, February and March.

 Which months are classes held?